vmware-tanzu/velero/design/merge-patch-and-strategic-in-resource-modifier.md

 ### Helper Command to Generate Merge Patch and Strategic Merge Patch
 The patchData of Strategic Merge Patch is sometimes a bit complex for user to write.
 We can provide a helper command to generate the patchData for Strategic Merge Patch.
 The command will take the original resource and the modified resource as input and generate the patchData.
-It can also be used in Merge Patch.
+It can also be used in JSON Merge Patch.

 Here is a sample code snippet to achieve this:
 ```go